Skip to main content

 RbSys::ExtensionTask.new('hello_rusty') do |ext|

-ext.lib_dir = File.expand_path('../lib/hello_rusty/', __dir__)
+ext.lib_dir = File.expand_path('../../lib/hello_rusty', __dir__)

 end

-Rust Implementation
+The Rust Implementation (lib.rs)

 }